ocadotechnology/newrelic-alerts-configurator/newrelic-alerts-configurator/README.md

     .build();
 ```

-#### Condition management policy
+#### Condition and Channel management policy

-All conditions are managed in the same way.
+All conditions and channels are managed in the same way.

 1. If you don't define any conditions in the policy, synchronization process will not modify already existing conditions.
    Example: